Foundation Cures Personalization: Improving Personalized Models' Prompt Consistency via Hidden Foundation Knowledge: Related Work

-Identity-preserving generation has garnered extensive research interests.
-It can be categorized into two types depending on the necessity of fine-tuning: \textbf{fine-tuning-based} and \textbf{encoder-based} approaches.
-Some fine-tuning-based methods ~\cite{gal2023an, voynov2023p+, alaluf2023neural, zhang2023prospect, dong2022dreamartist, yuan2024inserting, pang2024cross} optimize a vector within a textual embedding to encode identity, while others~\cite{ruiz2023dreambooth, Kumari_2023_CVPR, chae2023instructbooth, hua2023dreamtuner, gu2024mix, ruiz2024hyperdreambooth} modify specific weights in the U-Net or use low-rank decomposition techniques~\cite{hu2021lora}.
-However, these approaches necessitate training a distinct model for each identity, which restricts their practical use and risks overfitting when datasets are small.
-On the other hand, encoder-based methods~\cite{wei2023elite, ye2023ip, ma2024subject, li2024photomaker, peng2024portraitbooth, cui2024idadapter, shi2024instantbooth, li2024stylegan} focus on training an image encoder or a lightweight mapping network on large datasets to automatically derive identity representations that are consistent with textual embeddings.
-This allows for zero-shot generation of personalized outcomes with novel identity references.
-Additionally, these methods also integrate key and value components of cross-attention maps into the training process~\cite{xiao2024fastcomposer, peng2024portraitbooth, ma2024subject, wang2024instantid, valevski2023face0, shiohara2024face2diffusion}.
-By employing detection and segmentation models~\cite{deng2019arcface, kirillov2023segment}, they refine identity alignment and generation diversity by eliminating extraneous background elements.
-Overall, encoder-based methods offer more flexible interactions between identity and textual embeddings, leading to improvements in identity consistency and editability.
-Nonetheless, they still struggle to balance prompt consistency and identity fidelity, which will be delved into further in Section \ref{sec:sec3}.
+\textbf{Identity-preserving Generation.} Identity-preserving generation can be broadly categorized into fine-tuning-based and encoder-based approaches.
+Fine-tuning-based methods ~\cite{gal2023an, voynov2023p+, alaluf2023neural, han2023svdiff, zhang2023prospect, dong2022dreamartist, yuan2024inserting, pang2024cross} either optimize a vector within a textual embedding to encode identity, modify specific weights in the model~\cite{ruiz2023dreambooth, Kumari_2023_CVPR, chae2023instructbooth, hua2023dreamtuner, arar2023domain, gu2024mix, ruiz2024hyperdreambooth, tewel2023key} or use LoRA techniques~\cite{hu2021lora}.
+However, these methods require training a distinct model for each identity, which compromises scalability and increases susceptibility to overfitting.
+In contrast, encoder-based methods utilize large-scale pretraining to automatically derive identity representations aligning with textual embeddings, enabling zero-shot personalization with novel identity references.
+Some methods ~\cite{wei2023elite, chen2024dreamidentity, xiao2024fastcomposer, shiohara2024face2diffusion, wang2024high, li2024photomaker, peng2024portraitbooth} only train a mapping network or modify cross-attention weights to embed identity information, while others ~\cite{ye2023ip, gal2024lcm, wang2025dp, ma2024subject, wang2024instantid, valevski2023face0, li2024stylegan, zhang2024flashface, cui2024idadapter} incorporate cross-attention adapters during training.
+Recent works ~\cite{NEURIPS2024_409fcc9d, jiang2025infiniteyou} also leverages Diffusion Transformers (DiT)~\cite{bflflux, peebles2023scalable, 10.5555/3692070.3692573} to reach more impressive performance.
+In this work, we focus primarily on encoder-based methods, as they represent the state-of-the-art paradigm for personalization and demonstrate particular efficacy in facial performance.